effekseer/docs_tool/source/en/ToolReference/index.md

      - Output in standard format to \*
    * - -m \*
      - Set the magnification ratio of the effect when outputting in standard format to \*
+   * - --materialcache
+     - Generate a cache of all materials included in the specified effect
 ```